wocommunity/wonder/Common/Frameworks/ERJavaMail/Documentation/README.txt

 Copy and customize the properties given in SampleConfiguration.txt under 'Support' group in the project files.

+er.javamail.centralize = true
+Centralize sends all emails to the er.javamail.adminEmail user.

+er.javamail.debugEnabled = true
+Determines whether or not email debugging is displayed.
+This contains protocol-level debug information.

+er.javamail.adminEmail = user@domain.com
+The email address of the admin user to send centralized emails to.
+This is a required property.

+er.javamail.smtpHost = smtp.domain.com
+The SMTP host name to use.
+If this isn't set, mail.smtp.host will be checked and ultimately WOHost will be used.

+er.javamail.senderQueue.size = 50
+The number of messages that the sender queue can hold.
+Defaults to 50.

+er.javamail.milliSecondsWaitIfSenderOverflowed = 6000
+The number of milliseconds to wait if the sender queue is full.
+Default is 6000.

+er.javamail.smtpAuth = true
+Sets whether or not Authenticated SMTP is used to send outgoing mail.
+If set, er.javamail.smtpUser MUST also be set (and preferably er.javamail.smtpPassword).

+er.javamail.smtpUser = smtpusername
+The username to use to login to the authenticated SMTP server.

+er.javamail.smtpPassword = smtppassword
+The password to use to login to the authenticated SMTP server.

+er.javamail.XMailerHeader =
+The X-Mailer header to put into all outgoing mail messages.
+Defaults to nothing.

+er.javamail.defaultEncoding = UTF-8
+The default character encoding to use for message content.
+Defaults to ???.

+er.javamail.WhiteListEmailAddressPatterns =
+A comma-separated list of whitelisted email address patterns.
+If set, then only addresses that match one of the whitelisted patterns will delivered to.
+Pattern syntax is the same as EOQualifier's caseInsensitiveLike.

+er.javamail.BlackListEmailAddressPatterns =
+A comma-separated list of blacklisted email address patterns.
+If set, then any email addresses that match a blacklist pattern will not be delivered to.
+Pattern syntax is the same as EOQualifier's caseInsensitiveLike.
+The blacklist filter is processed last, so a blacklist pattern beats a whitelist pattern.

 CODE SAMPLE
 - - - - - -